JohndKim/Relevance-Aware-Algorithmic-Recourse/README.md

 Results show that relevance contributes recourses comparable to well-known baselines, with greater efficiency and lower relative costs.

 ## Setup
 Note: only works on x86_64 versions of python.
-This is can be bypassed by using a conda.
+You can use conda on MacOS to mitigate this.

 ```bash
 # required for IRonPy which generates the relevance functions